Periodontal-Care

 Frenectomy is a surgery performed to remove a fold from the oral cavity.
 The fold, medically termed as frenum, is formed from tissues.
 It may have to be removed when it is restricting the movement of tongue or causing problems in functionality or esthetics of lips.
 There are basically three types of frenum.
 There is one that connects the gums in between the two upper teeth to the upper lips.
 The second connects the gums between two lower teeth to the lower lips.
 One frenum is under the tongue.
 When a frenum restricts the movement of tongue or is to tight, there can be a number of problems.
 Our dentists perform frenectomy to remove the fold and enable better functionality of oral cavity.

-would you use an antibiotic to treat periodontal disease?
+Would you use an antibiotic to treat periodontal disease?

-instruments used during this mechanical procedure can’t always reach the bacteria that hide in the bottom of pockets or in difficult-to-reach areas.
+Even though scaling and root planing (SRP) removes a great deal of the bacteria that cause periodontal infection, the instruments used during this mechanical procedure can’t always reach the bacteria that hide in the bottom of pockets or in difficult-to-reach areas.
 That’s why your dental professional may decide to add a locally administered antibiotic (LAA) such as ARESTIN®.
 ARESTIN® helps to kill the bacteria left behind by SRP.

 What are the contra-indications to the use of Arestin?